mmeteb9/order-summary-card/README.md

-# Frontend Mentor - Order summary card solution
+#  Responsive Order summary card

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.